charlieocurtis/bathymetry-plot/README.md

 This project aims to process bathymetric data (primarily), and present it in the form of a 3D model, as to capture the contouring, and shape of the ocean floor.
 The data is collected, processed and then run through plotting dependencies.
-The hope is that this makes 3D plotting software more accessible, but also, that these applications within this project may be used for other contexts, where 3D mapping is of a concern.
+The hope is that this makes 3D plotting software more accessible, but also, that these applications within this project may be used for other contexts, where 3D mapping is of a concern, such as sub-surface geology and surface mapping - (above sea level).

 ## Contents
 - [About](#about)